logo

 Bhu Bharati (Dharani portal)

-Survey number and owner name mismatch; assigned land mis-sold as freehold
+Survey number / owner mismatch; assigned land mis-sold as freehold

 Where to Verify